naren1726/chatting-app/README.md

-# My chat app makes easier to get contact and communcate with the people.
+# My chat app makes easier to get contact and communicate with the people.